Elwood (horse): Racing career

 Elwood went on to win the 1904 Latonia Derby but was 15th of 16 in the more prestigious 1904 American Derby.

 Elwood was gelded at some point during his four-year-old season but did race, with marginal success, until he was six years old in California.
 In 1907, Charles Durnell was banned from racing horses and had to sell 20 horses, including Elwood, from his Burlingame Stables.
 By 1910, Elwood was being used as a saddle horse in California.

 Pedigree

+Elwood is inbred 4S x 5S to the stallion Lexington, meaning that he appears fourth generation and fifth generation (via Goodwood) on the sire side of his pedigree.